 - typeName: The name used to register the type in the wire.
-If this parameter is not provided, a default one is assigned (see default values in Appendix C Supported Data Types and Corresponding IDL on page 140). - keyName: List of fields in a data type that will be marked as key (see 4.6 Lesson 6-Using Keyed Types (RTI Shapes Demo) on page 56 and 4.7 Lesson 7-Used Nested and Multiple Keys on page 62). - domainParticipantQoSProfile: Custom Security Profile or fully qualified name (Library::Profile) that will be used as the QoS profile when creating the DomainParticipant.
+If this parameter is not provided, a default one is assigned (see default values in Appendix C Supported Data Types and Corresponding IDL on page 151). - keyName: List of fields in a data type that will be marked as key (see 4.6 Lesson 6-Using Keyed Types (RTI Shapes Demo) on page 58 and 4.7 Lesson 7-Used Nested and Multiple Keys on page 64). - domainParticipantQoSProfile: Custom Security Profile or fully qualified name (Library::Profile) that will be used as the QoS profile when creating the DomainParticipant.
 If there is an existing DomainParticipant with the same domain ID using a different domainParticipantQoSProfiles, a new DDS DomainParticipant will be created using the provided QoS profile.
-Creating many different DDS DomainParticipants may affect performance. - dataReaderQoSProfile: Custom Security Profile or fully qualified name (Library::Profile) that will be used as the QoS profile when creating the DataReader. - forceArrayMapping?: By default, LabVIEW arrays are mapped as DDS sequences.
+Creating many different DDS DomainParticipants may affect performance. - dataReaderQoSProfile: Custom Security Profile or fully qualified name (Library::Profile) that will be used as the QoS profile when creating the DataReader.

+1For complex types, use the ComplexTypes Generator in the Tools/RTI DDS Toolkit menu.
+See 6.3.1 Using the RTI DDS ComplexType Generator on page 103 for details.

+- forceArrayMapping?: By default, LabVIEW arrays are mapped as DDS sequences.
 If you need your data to use DDS arrays, set this flag to true.
 This will affect all LabVIEW arrays in the data. - forceExclusiveReader?: By default, Reader nodes of the same topic (and with the same QoS profile) share a DataReader.
 To avoid this behavior, set this flag to true and a new DataReader will be created.
-If you need all your Reader nodes to have their own DataReader, make sure all of them are created setting this flag to true.
+If you need all your Reader nodes to have their own DataReader, make sure all of them are created setting this flag to true. - forceRead?: By default, exclusive Readers call to the function take when getting the data.

-&lt;sup>1For complex types, use the ComplexTypes Generator in the Tools/RTI DDS Toolkit menu.
-See 6.3.1 Using the RTI DDS ComplexType Generator on page 94 for details.

-- forceRead?: By default, exclusive Readers call to the function take when getting the data.
 This allows you to use the Strict Reliable QoS profile.
 If you want to use read instead, set this flag to true. - forceUnboundedString?: By default, strings are created with a length of 1,024 characters.
 If this flag is set to true, all strings are created as unbounded (their maximum length corresponds to the maximum 32-bit integer).
 This configuration optimizes the sample size, receiving only the actual data while removing the 1,024-character limitation in previous versions of RTI DDS Toolkit.
 This will affect all strings in the data.